 From the outside, they looked like a cute married couple.

 However, despite how “married” they looked, they were missing one key ingredient.

 Neither was committed long-term.
 Neither was in a covenant with the other.
 Neither was 100% loyal to the other.
 Neither felt obliged to invest deeply in the relationship.
 Neither felt exclusively bound to the other sexually.

 She was his girlfriend.
 He was her boyfriend.
 They were “playing” marriage.
 That was it.

-Living together, cohabitating, shacking up…whatever you want to call it, is a popular trend in America today (my thoughts on this).
+Living together, cohabitating, shacking up…whatever you want to call it, is a popular trend in America today.
 Girls are giving all of themselves to guys who aren’t even willing to pop the question.

 Sadly, after playing marriage for a while, many of these girls complain about how immature guys are and how unwilling they are to commit.

 Well…if you got every privilege of a married person but didn’t have to commit, would you??

 Listen girls—we can’t have our cake and eat it too.